chef/chef/kitchen-tests/README.md

 ### Configuring your tests

-Test Kitchen is configured in the `kitchen.yml` file which resides in this directory.
+Test Kitchen is configured in the `kitchen.yml` file, which resides in this directory.
 You will need to configure the provisioner before running the tests.

 The provisioner can be configured to pull client source code from a GitHub repository using any valid Git reference.
 You are encouraged to modify any of these settings, but please return them to their original values before submitting a pull request for review (unless, of course, your changes are enhancements to the default provisioner settings).